-What’s a custom Shopify theme?
 Custom Shopify themes are Shopify stores that are built from scratch with no pre-existing base.
+Meaning almost every element of your online can be custom designed.
 Without a pre-existing base, there are some added benefits and some cons of going with this solution.

 Pros of a Custom Shopify Theme

 Since there isn’t a starting point for this type of experience.
 One pro of this solution is that your store’s website code will be very lean.
 Meaning that your website can have excellent performance in terms of speed and load times.
 Because your website code will only have just the necessary components to make it run most efficiently.

 Check out: Shopify Site Speed: How to Speed Up Your Shopify Website.
 Inside you’ll find other facts that play an important role in your website speed.